 When you can’t stop the rain falling on them, stand in the rain alongside them

 “When you can’t stop the rain from falling on someone, you should stand in the rain alongside them”, this is what Department 44’s stenographer, Lee Do Yeon (Lee Elijah), had told Jung Bo Wang when the couple talked about Park Cha Oh Reum having to face this tough fight alone (Episode 15).
 This had Jung Bo Wang take this quote and put it into practice.

-Jung Bo Wang is a well-liked associate judge by his senior judges, and have helped out fighting some of the Park Cha Oh Reum’s battles against injustice (like when Park Cha Oh Reum and Im Ba Reun we’re trying to get judges to agree to a general judge’s meeting to discuss gender discrimination), but has been careful not to go too far out of fear of getting out of favour with the senior judges.
+Jung Bo Wang is a well-liked associate judge amongst his senior judges, and have helped fight some of Park Cha Oh Reum’s battles against injustice (like when Park Cha Oh Reum and Im Ba Reun were trying to get judges to agree to a general judge’s meeting to discuss gender discrimination), but has been careful not to go too far out of fear of getting out of favour with the senior judges.
 This latest battle, though, he forgets all of that to fully stand on Park Cha Oh Reum’s side when he suggests a petition opposing Park Cha Oh Reum’s disciplinary action.